Denolle-Lab/cascadia_obs_ensemble/README.md

 # Ensemble Deep Learning to further mine Cascadia offshore data

-This project uses an ensemble deep learning algorith, ELEP (Yuan et al, 2023) to detect and pick P and S waves from continuous data in coastal and offshore Cascadia using teh 2011-2015 Cascadia Initiative Experiment Ocean Bottom Seismometers.
+This project uses an ensemble deep learning algorithm, ELEP (Yuan et al, 2023) to detect and pick P and S waves from continuous data in coastal and offshore Cascadia using teh 2011-2015 Cascadia Initiative Experiment Ocean Bottom Seismometers.

 The workflow also includes association, location, and relocation using : PyOcto (Munchmeyer 2024), HypoInverse (), and HypoDD for relocation.